isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Exercises in Proof

-That covers everything we'd like to say about *equality* in this chapter.
-However, there are a few more properties about the natural numbers we need to prove for future chapters, and this is the most obvious place to do it.
+That covers everything we'd like to say about proof in this chapter.
+However, there are a few more properties about the natural numbers we'd like to show for future chapters, and this is the most obvious place to do it.
 These proofs are too hard to do simply by stacking calls to `def:trans`, and therefore gain a lot of tractability when done with equational reasoning.

 The diligent reader is encouraged to spend some time proving the results in this section for themselves; doing so will be an excellent opportunity to practice